Our Impact

 Through coordinated campaigning and strategic fundraising, we

-• Raised over $2 million for competitive, underfunded races and grassroots groups through the Crimson Goes Blue Portfolio
+• Raised over $2 million for candidates in close, underfunded races and grassroots groups through the Crimson Goes Blue Portfolio,

 • Hosted 46 separate phone banks for candidates in battleground states and special elections to educate likely Democratic voters and get out the vote, especially the youth vote.

-• Knocked on thousands of doors through single and multi-day canvassing initiatives we titled “Connect to Elect”
+• Knocked on thousands of doors through our “Connect to Elect” canvassing initiatives.

-Our efforts helped limit the Republican House margin to just 3 seats, significantly constraining their power and improving the likelihood of flipping the House in 2026.
+Our efforts helped cut the Republican House margin to just 3 seats, significantly constraining their power and improving the likelihood of flipping the House in 2026.

 Through activism with Crimson Goes Blue, members witnessed both the strengths and limits of traditional campaign tactics.
 That experience catalyzed the launch of our member-led Innovation Lab, designed to improve electoral impact and counter authoritarianism through member-driven ideas.